Retirement Sentiments That

 retirees are pursuing.

-#7 of Ten
+#7 of Ten Retirement Sentiments

-that Sally will want to live The
+We know that Sally will want to live The Retiree's

-Retiree's Creed: Early to Bed
+Creed: Early to Bed

 Sleep in late